-Housing discrimination occurs in a number of different types of transactions and housing-related scenarios.
-Increasingly, acts of discrimination are taking on more subtle forms, and while overt housing discrimination still occurs, more often than not, it is masked by housing providers offering false information, quoting different prices, providing an inferior product or amenities, or applying different standards or qualification criteria.
+Note: Some reported complaints included more than one basis of discrimination housing discrimination still occurs, more often than not, it is masked by housing providers offering false information, quoting different prices, providing an inferior product or amenities, or applying different standards or qualification criteria.
 It would be virtually impossible, for example, for those being quoted an interest rate or security deposit amount to know that they are being offered higher rates because they are members of a protected class.
 As this trend of subtle discrimination continues, private fair housing organizations increasingly rely on testing as a tool to identify and prove fair housing violations.
 This testing has to be customized to simulate a number of different transaction types.
 Complaints reported by private fair housing organizations include discrimination occurring during rental transactions, home sales, mortgage lending, with regards to obtaining homeowners insurance, and in several other forms.